mirego/elixir-boilerplate/BOILERPLATE_README.md

 ### Tests

-Tests can be ran with `make test` and test coverage can be calculated with `make test-coverage`.
+Tests can be ran with `make test` and test coverage can be calculated with `make check-code-coverage`.

 ### Linting